 Each artist reflected on this habitual practice: reviewing why and how they use and choose colour.
 The process was surprisingly challenging for all.
 We realised how much we individually took our use of colour for granted and how hard it is to separate colour from the other elements of our work, in particular texture and line.

 Initially we worked in our group, reviewed generic colour theory concepts and worked through exercises.
 Soon, however, theories were relegated to the background so that each piece could be worked intuitively to reflect each Studio 21 artist’s personal practice.

 Instead of a riot of colour, the exhibition comprises a broad range of hues and tones in a varied imagery of space, light and shadow.
 All of the pieces represent searching and thought-provoking responses.
 With a wide range of responses including: material colour in and of the landscape; colour created by the changing light of day or season; and capturing a moment of being in a specific place and time.
 Most notably, colour is described as conjuring and materialising the immaterial: emotional, experiential and memory.

 Thank you to photographer Jonathan Dredge for capturing the exhibition for us.

-The Colour Notes exhibition will be at the following venues in 2018:
+The Colour Notes exhibition travelled to the following venues: